 One untreated control that didn’t contain phosphorus (not replicated) was also included to characterize the phosphorus responsiveness of the field.

 The results of the individual sites are available in the 2024 Canola On-Farm Research Program Report.
 Due to a limited dataset (from only one year and four sites), all results presented are preliminary and caution should be used when interpreting and making management decisions.
-Also note that phosphorus availability to canola is highly dependent on environmental conditions, hence the inclusion of month rainfall accumulation and average monthly temperatures in the report, along with various site details and the phosphorus tissue, biomass (at rosette), grain moisture and yield values.
+Also note that phosphorus availability to canola is highly dependent on environmental conditions during the growing season.
+Additional site details, including environmental conditions and the phosphorus tissue, biomass (at rosette), grain moisture and yield values are presented in the report.

 The trial will run again in 2025 field season.